jmahler/quizmaker/README.md

 To run the programs they need to be accessible on a users
 $PATH and the libraries must be found by Perl ($PERL5LIB).

-One solution which is well suited for development is to unpack the package in to the users directory such as ~/user and then to link to the needed parts inside.
+One solution, which is well suited for development, is to unpack the package in to the users directory such as ~/quizmaker/ and then to link to the needed parts inside.

-If the user has the directory ~/bin which is searchable in the environment variable $PATH then links can be added to the programs in the bin directory of this package.
+If the user has the directory ~/bin, which is searchable in the environment variable $PATH, then links can be added to the programs in the bin directory of this package.

+    ~$ cd ~/bin
+    ~/bin$ ln -s ~/quizmaker/bin/* .

-Similarly if the user has the directory ~/lib/perl5/ which is searchable in the environment variable $PERL5LIB then links can be added to the libraries in the lib/perl5 directory of this package.
+Similarly, if the user has the directory ~/lib/perl5/ which is searchable in the environment variable $PERL5LIB then links can be added to the libraries in the lib/perl5 directory of this package.

+    ~$ cd ~/lib/perl5/
+    ~/lib/perl5$ ln -s ~/quizmaker/lib/perl5/* .

-One these links are added it is simple to retrieve upstream updates using [Git][quizmaker].
+Once these links are added it is simple to retrieve upstream updates using the usual git pull.

  [quizmaker]: https://github.com/jmahler/quizmaker